Small Volume Liposuction & Liposculpture in Melbourne | Dr Patrick Briggs Plastic Surgeon

 Am I the Right Candidate for Liposuction?

-Liposuction gets rid of stubborn fat pockets that are difficult to get rid of with exercise and diet alone.
+Liposuction gets rid of small amounts of stubborn fat that are difficult to get rid of with exercise and diet alone.
 While it’s a useful treatment, it is not a suitable option for everyone.

 If you are looking for body contouring treatments like liposuction, below are some criteria;